spotlightpa/poor-richard/content/news/2020-07-08-SPLDISTRICTS08.md

 +++
 arc-id = "3UPOFITT5JGRVFLMLO7Z7YNQ4A"
-internal-id = "SPLDISTRICTS08"
-internal-budget = ""
-image = "external/mdv8bzf428921xcg1x985v7dqg.jpeg"
-image-description = "Independent research shows gerrymandering protects incumbents and strips communities of political power by heavily concentrating one party’s voters into a single district or spreading them out unnaturally." image-caption = "" image-credit = "TIM TAI / Philadelphia Inquirer" image-size = "" published = 2020-07-08T10:25:00Z slug = "redistricting-gerrymandering-pennsylvania-maps-fair-districts" authors = ["Cynthia Fernandez"] byline = "Cynthia Fernandez of Spotlight PA" title = "Lawmakers will rule again over redrawing of Pa. political boundaries, but critics aren’t giving up" subtitle = "" description = "While an effort to create an independent commission to draw the state’s congressional and legislative maps has run out of time, a new bill would increase transparency and ban the most egregious practices." blurb = "While an effort to create an independent commission to draw the state’s congressional and legislative maps has run out of time, a new bill would increase transparency and ban the most egregious practices." kicker = "The Capitol" topics = ["The Capitol"] series = [] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false
+authors = ["Cynthia Fernandez"] blurb = "While an effort to create an independent commission to draw the state’s congressional and legislative maps has run out of time, a new bill would increase transparency and ban the most egregious practices." byline = "Cynthia Fernandez of Spotlight PA" description = "While an effort to create an independent commission to draw the state’s congressional and legislative maps has run out of time, a new bill would increase transparency and ban the most egregious practices." image = "external/mdv8bzf428921xcg1x985v7dqg.jpeg" image-credit = "TIM TAI / Philadelphia Inquirer" image-description = "Independent research shows gerrymandering protects incumbents and strips communities of political power by heavily concentrating one party’s voters into a single district or spreading them out unnaturally." internal-id = "SPLDISTRICTS08" kicker = "The Capitol" modal-exclude = false no-index = false published = 2020-07-08T06:25:00-04:00 slug = "redistricting-gerrymandering-pennsylvania-maps-fair-districts" suppress-date = false suppress-featured = false title = "Lawmakers will rule again over redrawing of Pa. political boundaries, but critics aren’t giving up" topics = ["The Capitol"]
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, nonpartisan newsroom powered by The Philadelphia Inquirer in partnership with the Pittsburgh Post-Gazette and PennLive/Patriot-News. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free weekly newsletter</i></a><i>.</i>